 - Search “vegan” on Google Maps in the area you are in.

 - It’s also worth searching on TripAdvisor and ticking the “Vegetarian-Friendly” or “Vegan Options” filter to find Japanese places that can cater for vegetarians.
 This can be hit or miss, so check the reviews.

 - Tabelog is the Japanese equivalent of TripAdvisor and you can search for places that have a vegetarian menu, but there’s not much information or reviews in English.

 - Print off some vegetarian or vegan cards from Just Hungry with exactly what you can’t eat written in Japanese.
 It made things much easier and helped us avoid dashi.

-- Make sure your phone is unlocked and buy a data SIM card when you arrive in Japan.
-We bought one from the Umobile vending machine at Narita airport.
+- Make sure you buy an Airalo e-SIM for your phone and set it up before you arrive in Japan.
 This will make it so much easier to find restaurants using Google Maps or look up your nearest veggie option on Happy Cow.